rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ### AMQP Protocol

-In this section, you are demonstrating how an application can connect to RabbitMQ presenting a JWT Token as a credential.
-The application you are going to use is [PerfTest](https://github.com/rabbitmq/rabbitmq-perf-test) which is not an OAuth 2.0 aware application -see [next use case](#) for an OAuth 2.0 aware application.
+This section shows how an application can connect to RabbitMQ presenting a JWT Token as a credential.
+The application you are going to use is [PerfTest](https://github.com/rabbitmq/rabbitmq-perf-test).

-You are launching PerfTest with a token that you have previously obtained from UAA.
-This is just to probe AMQP access with a JWT Token.
-Needless to say that the application should instead obtain the JWT Token prior to connecting to RabbitMQ and it should also be able to refresh it before reconnecting.
-RabbitMQ validates the token before accepting it.
-If the token has expired, RabbitMQ will reject the connection.

-First of all, an application which wants to connect to RabbitMQ using OAuth2 must present a valid JWT token.
-To obtain the token, the application must first authenticate (`1.`) with UAA.
-In case of a successful authentication, it gets back a JWT token (`2.`) which uses it to connect (`3.`) to RabbitMQ.
+#### The OAUth 2.0 Authentication flow

+This is the flow depicted in the diagram below:
+- Request an access token
+- Connect to RabbitMQ via AMQP using the access token as password

 ```